mamba-org/micromamba-docker/README.md

 ### Changing the user

 Prior to June 30, 2021, the image defaulted to running as root.
-Now it defaults to running as the non-root user `micromamba` (defined during build as the value of `$MAMBA_USER`).
+Now it defaults to running as the non-root user `mambauser` (defined during build as the value of `$MAMBA_USER`).
 Micromamba-docker can be run as any user by passing the `docker run ...` command the `--user=UID:GID` parameters.
 Running with `--user=root` is supported.

-The default username `micromamba` can be adjusted by passing `--build-arg MAMBA_USER=<username>` to the `docker build` command.
+The default username `mambauser` can be adjusted by passing `--build-arg MAMBA_USER=<username>` to the `docker build` command.

 ### Disabling automatic activation